TokoFree/UIWorkshop/TextureWorkshop/Session 3 - Create Product Card/README.md

   }
   ```
  by calling `setNeedsLayout()` we trigger the `layoutSpecThatFits` to layout again.
-5. move to `layoutSpecThatFits` this function will return an active node because we want to toggle on/off the wishlist so that we will add
+5. Move to `layoutSpecThatFits` this function will return an active node because we want to toggle on/off the wishlist so that we will add.
  ```swift
   var child: ASImageNode